ailyntang/mergeConflictFun/Dotan - blink-182 - All The Small Things -> Loki chosse this song???.md

-Commiserating
-Carry me home
+All the small things
+True care, truth brings
 I'll take one lift
-Say it ain't so
-True care, truth brings
 Your ride, best trip
-All the small things
 Always I know
+You'll be at my show
 Watching, waiting
+Commiserating
+Say it ain't so
 I will not go
 Turn the lights off
-You'll be at my show